Admissibility of witness statements in a criminal trial

-The statement may be admitted as evidence if you confirm, (or it is proven) that you made the statement and the court is satisfied that the statement was made voluntarily and it is reliable.
-The court must also be satisfied that your statement was made on oath or affirmation, or contains a statutory declaration by you to the effect that your statement is true.
+- The court is satisfied that the statement was made voluntarily and it is reliable.
+Your statement must have been made on oath or affirmation, or contain a statutory declaration by you to the effect that your statement is true, or the court must be otherwise satisfied that you knew you needed to tell the truth when you were making it.

 Will I have to explain why I am not giving evidence?

-Can the court refuse to admit my statement in evidence?
+Can the court refuse to admit my statement as evidence?

 Yes.
 The court can refuse to admit your statement if it thinks that accepting your statement in evidence would be unfair to the accused, or that it should not to be admitted in the interest of justice.
-The court has discretion to decide whether or not to accept your statement in evidence.
+They may also decided not to admit it if they believe it is unnecessary.